 - Shiroi Koibito Park: It literally means “Lover’s White Park.”
 It’s a theme park dedicated to chocolate and Ishiya cookies, from a local company.
 Perfect for a snack!

 - Susukino: the largest (north of Tokyo) entertainment district in Japan.
-Neon lights, karaoke bars (like onsen, ryokan, and Japanese landscapes gardens, it’s an experience you must try during the best of Japan in 3 weeks), restaurants, bars, and shops.
+Neon lights, karaoke bars (like onsen, ryokan, and Japanese landscapes gardens, it’s an experience you must try during the your 3 weeks in Japan), restaurants, bars, and shops.

 - Okurayama Observatory: built for the 1972 Winter Olympics, you can observe the 90-meter ski jump ramp and enjoy incredible views of Sapporo.